archie-judd/bbc-to-spotify/README.md

 # BBC to Spotify

-A CLI tool for syncing songs from BBC radio playlists to Spotify.

-Written in python and packaged with nix.
+A CLI tool for syncing songs from BBC radio playlists to Spotify, written in python and packaged with nix.

 ## Contents